Sinobom-Plaatjie/Gladioli/README.md

 # Gladioli
 *Our problem statement is* ...
-"Most victims of Gender-based violence, would rather suffer in silence, than open up about their traumatic experiences.
+Most victims of Gender-based violence, would rather suffer in silence, than open up about their traumatic experiences.
 This affects the issue of collection & storing crucial evidence on time.

  *Solution*